-With the rates of national insurance contributions (NICs) increasing by 1.25% from 6 April 2022, fringe benefits have a definite tax advantage when compared to conventional salary.
-Even if there is not much, if anything, in the way of income tax saving, directors and employees can avoid NICs at 13.25%.
-Certain tax-advantaged fringe benefits will also mean no, or little, NICs at 15.05% for the employer, with these types of benefit particularly suited to a salary sacrifice arrangement.
+Although the main rate of employee national insurance contributions (NICs) has been reduced by 2% to 10% from 6 January 2024, fringe benefits still have a definite tax advantage when compared to conventional salary.
+Even if there is not much, if anything, in the way of income tax saving, directors and employees can avoid NICs.
+Certain tax-advantaged fringe benefits will also mean no, or little, NICs for the employer, with these types of benefit particularly suited to a salary sacrifice arrangement.
+There has been no corresponding reduction to the rate of employer NICs.

 Private medical and dental cover is by far the most popular taxable benefit, with company cars second.
-However, the number of directors and employees with company cars has fallen considerably in recent years.
-The company car benefit can easily be very tax inefficient, and this is borne out by HMRC figures which show that most company cars are still diesels.
-Cars with low emission rates are becoming more prevalent, but numbers still remain low considering the tax savings they offer over higher emission vehicles.
+However, the number of directors and employees with company cars decreased by a quarter between 2015/16 and 2022/23.
+Although the company car benefit can easily be very tax inefficient, HMRC figures show a distinct move towards lower emission vehicles; diesel powered company cars now only account for a third of the total.